No-Fault Divorce Lawyers in Bergen County

 In generations prior, couples needed to present divorce courts with a concrete reason for their split before the divorce could be granted legally.
 Spouses would be forced to prove a basis, such as adultery, drug abuse, or physical cruelty, in court.
-Now, New Jersey law is one of a majority of states that allows couples to choose between filing for divorce on the basis of fault or filing for no-fault divorce.
+Now, New Jersey law is among the majority of states that allow couples to choose between filing for divorce on the basis of fault or filing for a no-fault divorce.
 This offers couples the option of divorcing amicably or of keeping private the reasons for their split.

-At Herbert & Weiss, our New Jersey divorce attorneys are skilled at finding solutions for couples who want to minimize conflict during divorce.
+At Herbert & Weiss, LLP, our team of Bergen County no-fault divorce attorneys are skilled at finding solutions for couples who want to minimize conflict during divorce.
 We help couples file for divorce on a no-fault basis when they do not wish to air the personal and private reasons for their split in a courtroom trial.
-Contact our Englewood offices today for a consultation from one of our no-fault divorce lawyers on your divorce in New Jersey.

 - One or both spouses has lived in New Jersey for at least one consecutive year prior to filing

 Most spouses file for no-fault divorce when they do not wish to wait the 18 months necessary to file for divorce on the basis of separation.
-There are few advantages to filing for a fault-based divorce rather than no-fault divorce.
-Proving fault requires presenting evidence of wrongdoing that can feed conflict and protracted litigation, rather than allowing spouses to move on towards a new life.
+There are few advantages to filing for a fault-based divorce rather than a no-fault divorce.
+Proving fault requires presenting evidence of wrongdoing that can feed conflict and protracted litigation, rather than allowing spouses to move on toward a new life.
 Proving fault rarely changes how property is divided between the spouses or whether alimony is awarded under New Jersey law.
 No-fault divorces are typically faster and less costly than fault-based divorces, as well.
-A seasoned New Jersey divorce attorney can help you determine whether no-fault divorce is the right choice for you and your spouse.
+A seasoned no-fault divorce attorney in Bergen County can help you determine whether this is the right choice for you and your spouse.

-Bring Your Englewood Family Law Matter to Herbert & Weiss
+Bring Your Family Law Matter to Herbert & Weiss, LLP

-If you need professional, compassionate, and experienced help with a New Jersey family law case, such as a divorce or custody dispute, contact the Englewood offices for a no-fault divorce attorney at Herbert & Weiss for a telephone consultation at 201-440-6300.
+If you need professional, compassionate, and experienced help with a family law case, such as a divorce or custody dispute, call Herbert & Weiss, LLP at (201) 500-2151 today.